apache/sling-org-apache-sling-feature/readme.md

 along with optional additional features the provide functionality on top of what is defined in the system feature.
 The Feature Launcher creates a running process containing an OSGi Framework provisioned with the feature's contents.

 # Launching

-A launcher for feature models is available in this project: https://github.com/apache/sling-org-apache-sling-feature-launcher
+A launcher for feature models is available in the [Apache Sling Feature Launcher](https://github.com/apache/sling-org-apache-sling-feature-launcher) project.

 # Tooling

-The primary tooling around the feature model is provided through Maven by the Sling Feature Maven Plugin: https://github.com/apache/sling-slingfeature-maven-plugin
+The primary tooling around the feature model is provided through Maven by the [Sling Feature Maven Plugin](https://github.com/apache/sling-slingfeature-maven-plugin)

 See the readme of the plugin for more information.